 Audio-Technica AT-LP120XUSB-BK Direct-Drive Turntable

 The platter rotates at speeds between 33 1 / 3 rpm and 45 rpm.
-The platter rests on a solid metal support which prevents unwanted movement.
-The platter’s speed is controlled by a variable speed control which adjusts automatically based on the music being played.
+The platter rests on a solid metal support, which prevents unwanted movement.
+A variable speed control that adapts automatically based on the music playing controls the platter’s speed.

 This model supports cartridges ranging from 4 mm to 8 mm in diameter.
 In addition to its carrying case, the AT-120X USB-BK is lightweight and can be taken anywhere.